AncientNLP/potnia/docs/linear_b.md

 This document outlines the rules used in the conversion process for Linear B texts.
 The process involves tokenization, regularization, and handling of special patterns to prepare the text for further analysis.

-## 1. Patterns to Ignore:

-This list of regular expressions identifies various patterns in the text that should either be removed or ignored during tokenization (regularization?):

-- `lat., l., inf., i., sup., s., dex., mut, verso, v., Graffito, vacat, vac., deest`: Various annotations related epigraphic features of the document, rather than the actual contents of the text.
-- `vestigia, vest.` and `[]`: Various text annotations or specific punctuation denoting undetermined text parts, which should be handled as wildcards.
-- `/,'?⸤⸥`: Specific punctuation and bracket types to ignore.
-- `⟦.*?⟧`: Matches text within these special double brackets, which indicate text erasures.

-## 2. Tokenization Rules
+## 1. Tokenization Rules

 Tokenization is the process of breaking down the text into individual elements or tokens.
-For Linear B, this involves handling various sQpecial cases and patterns.
+For Linear B, this involves handling various special cases and patterns.

 ### a) Space Normalization